BioZorb Lawsuit

 The FDA has issued two critical notices concerning BioZorb’s risks.
 In February 2024, the FDA released a public safety notice regarding the BioZorb.
 The FDA notice warned patients and health care providers that there was a significant risk of serous health complications associated with the BioZorb.

-The FDA noted that adverse event reports have indicated that the BioZorb can cause a number of complications, including: including infection, fluid buildup (seroma), device moving out of position (migration), device breaking through the skin (erosion), pain, discomfort from feeling the device in the breast, rash, other complications possibly associated with extended resorption time.
+The FDA noted that adverse event reports have indicated that the BioZorb can cause a number of complications, including infection, fluid buildup (seroma), device moving out of position (migration), device breaking through the skin (erosion), pain, discomfort from feeling the device in the breast, rash, other complications possibly associated with extended resorption time.

 The FDA classified Hologic’s notification to healthcare providers as a Class I recall, which is a big deal.
 This indicates a serious risk of injury or death.
 The safety notice warned that many of these complications can be harmful and require additional treatment of surgery to remove the device from the patient’s body.